SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 Then, you can toggle on which locations that you need using the following suggestions:

 * Lower-Body Set (5 trackers) - Waist, knees and feet.
-* Core Set (5 trackers with 1 extension) - Chest, waist, knees and feet.
+* Core Set (6) - Chest, waist, knees and feet.
-* Enhanced Core Set (5 trackers with 3 extensions) - Chest, waist, knees and feet.
+* Enhanced Core Set (6 trackers with 2 extensions) - Chest, waist, knees and feet.
-* Full-Body Set (7 trackers with 3 extensions) - Chest, waist, knees, feet and elbows.
+* Full-Body Set (8 trackers with 2 extensions) - Chest, waist, knees, feet and elbows.

 If you wish to change to SteamVR trackers, you will have to disable OSC and turn the SteamVR trackers back on first.